vmware-archive/tgik/README.md

 Official repository for Heptio TGIK!

+(Heptio is now part of VMware.
+We'll figure out branding for TGIK over the coming months.
+But rest assured that we'll keep creating episodes!)

-Heptio TGIK is a weekly live video stream that we broadcast live from the Heptio headquarters in Seattle, Washington all about Kubernetes.
+Heptio TGIK is a weekly live video stream that we broadcast live from the Heptio headquarters (usually) in Seattle, Washington all about Kubernetes.

 The [index](playlist.md) contains a list of all episodes.